Bose Hearing Aids: Release Date, Price, Benefits & Alternative

 Image Source: bose.com

-Bose Hearing Amplifier vs. Bose Hearing Aid: What’s the Difference?
+Bose Hearphones vs. Bose SoundControl: What’s the difference?

-The Bose hearing aids are the first product marketed by Bose Health, a new company division aiming to tackle problems including hearing loss and difficulty sleeping.
+The Bose SoundControl is the first hearing aid marketed by Bose Health, a new company division aiming to tackle problems including hearing loss and difficulty sleeping.

-Since the product hasn’t made it to market yet, all of the Bose hearing aid reviews are speculatory, but Bose’s FDA filing for the product does shed a bit more light.
-Here are the key points from the FDA filing:
+Now that the product is on the market, authentic reviews are available.
+Also, Bose's sales page for the product sheds a bit more light.
+Here are the key points from the website:

-- The Bose Hearing Aid is a wireless air-conduction hearing aid for adults age 18 or older who suffer from a hearing impairment.
+- Bose SoundControl is a wireless air-conduction hearing aid for adults ages 18 or older who suffer from a mild to moderate hearing impairment.

 - The hearing aid is user-fitted, and the wearer shouldn’t need any professional assistance setting up their new device.